edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 9. Have a clearly set number of minutes for the exercises

-10. Have more concept maps incorporated in the teaching and/or exercise.
+10. Have more concept map and mental model examples incorporated in teaching to make it easier for people to do exercises.

-11. The teaching demo on day 1 - make sure this is not a live codinc but sommething from people's individual fields.
+11. The teaching demo on day 1 - make sure this is not a live coding but something from people's individual fields or can be from a Carpentry lesson but not involving live coding (they should not even have to share their screens).

 # Feedback to us from learners